Mattsi-Jansky/recipes/pizza.md

 * Add to large mixing bowl: 380g of 00tipo flour, 2 tsp sugar, 1.25 tsp fine sea salt, 1/2 tsp diastatic malt powder
 * Mix it all in until thoroughly incorporated, use a whisk if available
-* Add the 1.5 tsp instant yeast to the 245ml Lukewarm water
+* Using a fork, stir 1.5 tsp instant yeast into the 245ml Lukewarm water
 * Wait for 2-3 minutes until water is bubbling
-* Pour all that water into the large mixing boul with flour mixture
+* Mix that water into the large mixing boul with flour mixture
+  * Stir the flour mixture by hand as you're pouring it in, start slowly and only speed up when the dough begins to take shape.
 * Mix it by hand until it starts to take shape
 * Knead dough for 5 minutes
-  * Don't use flour because it will dehydrate the dough
+  * Avoid using flour because it will dehydrate the dough
+  * Wet your hands because it'll make handling the wet dough easier
 * Slide the dough around in circles on the counter with your hands either side of it, making contact with the countertop (See: https://youtu.be/5DZA85l868c?t=172)
   * This should form it into a top-heavy ball
 * Clean any remaining gunk out of the mixing bowl